 At times, it feels like being Spiritual is a curse more than a blessing because now we REALISE how many mistakes we make and we are desperate to really correct ourselves.

-But being so deeply rooted in our past habits and patterns, it can take a really long time before we start acting like the way we think we should be acting, now that we’re Conscious.
+But being so deeply rooted in our past habits and patterns, it can take a really long time before we start acting like the way we think we should be acting, now that we’re conscious.
 Our spiritual awakening experiences can seem counterintuitive in the beginning.

 My takeaway : As the saying often goes around, give time, time.
-Let yourself gently come out of years of behaviours and patterns.
+Let yourself gently come out of years of behaviors and patterns.
 I assure you that in due course of time, you will be able to match your mind and actions.

 #7 – You may start preaching about your spiritual awakening experiences.